ndeeraj/simple_RNN_predictor/README.md

 # simple_RNN_predictor

 This project implements a Recurrent Neural Network model using PyTorch for predicting a simple time series sequence.
-It also supports inference through a frontend developed using Streamlit and a backend web service developed using flask.
+It also supports inference through an UI developed using Streamlit and a backend web service developed using flask.

 If you face any problems during setup steps detailed below, you can reach out to me at `deeraj.nachimuthu@gmail.com` Download this project and go to the root directory of the project.